drkostas/Minecraft-AI/README.md

 ### OS Requirements <a name = "osinstalling"></a>
-First, you need to install the follwioing libraries:
+First, you need to install the following libraries:

 1. GCC and CMake
     ```ShellSession